 The assigned readings and exercises for each class should be completed before attending that class, except for the first class.
 As this course does not have a textbook and depends heavily on in-class discussion and activities, attendance at all sessions is required and is critical to the student's success in the course.
-A student who misses more than three classes will not receive credit for the class unless alternative arrangements have been made.
-For example, we encourage students who are ill to stay home to avoid the spread of COVID.
-If due to COVID or other illness or emergency, a student misses more than three classes, a doctor's note will be required.
-Classes will be recorded and evidence that the student has watched the recorded missed class(es) will be required.
+A student who misses more than four classes will not receive credit for the class unless alternative arrangements have been made.
+For example, we encourage students who are ill with COVID to stay home to avoid the spread of COVID.
+If due to COVID or other illness or emergency, a student misses more than four classes, a doctor's note will be required.
 In case of illness or emergency, notify me as soon as possible.
 If you are unable to attend a particular class, it is your responsibility to find out what was missed.

 If you find yourself having difficulty in this course, please contact me immediately for assistance.
-If you simply want more discussion with me about any aspect of the course, please visit my office during office hours or at a more convenient pre-arranged time.
+If you simply want more discussion with me about any aspect of the course, please contact me during office hours or to arrange a meeting at an alternate time.

 If you foresee that you will be unable to complete an assignment for the scheduled time due to illness or emergency, you should notify me immediately, preferably one day in advance.
-A message may be left on my voice mail (780-539-2792) or e-mail - the best way to contact me (dnowicki@gprc.ab.ca) together with a phone number where you may be reached to arrange for an alternative date to hand-in/present the assignment, if feasible.
+A message may be sent to my e-mail (the best way to contact me) dnowicki@nwpolytech.ca together with a phone number where you can be reached to arrange for an alternative date to hand-in/present the assignment, if feasible.
 Failure to notify me will result in a grade of zero for the assignment that was missed, unless proof is presented that you were physically or mentally unable to do so due to a sudden illness or emergency or to unavoidable circumstances beyond your control.

-It is expected that all students will display a professional attitude and behaviour in the classroom.
+It is expected that all students will display a professional attitude and behaviour in the classroom and online.
 This includes reliability, respect for and cooperation with your fellow students and the instructor, attention to fellow student questions and instructor's response, determination to achieve first-class work while meeting deadlines, constructive response to criticism, and arriving on time.